ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/filter-applying/index.md

 ## Applying the UI Model

-Provided filters maintain a separate model representing what is shown in the UI, which might change without having yet been applied, for example when an Apply button is present and the user has made changes in the UI but not yet clicked Apply.
+Provided Filters maintain a separate model representing what is shown in the UI, which might change without having yet been applied, for example when an Apply button is present and the user has made changes in the UI but not yet clicked Apply.
 Calling `getModelFromUi()` will always return a model representing the current UI, whereas `getModel()` will return the applied model that is currently being used for filtering.

 If any changes are made in the UI when the Apply button is active, or via other API methods whether the Apply button is active or not, you must call `filterInstance.applyModel()` if you want to ensure the UI is applied.